San Mateo County

-Starting in 2018, all registered voters in San Mateo County will be mailed their ballot 28 days before the election.
+All registered voters in San Mateo County will be mailed their ballot 29 days before regularly scheduled elections.
 You can choose from 3 different ways to return your voted ballot:

 You can vote and mail your ballot in the postage-paid return envelope on or before Election Day.